 The funding will include the provision of digital screening to both expectant and new mothers in line with the National Guideline.
-For the first time, fathers will also be offered screening.
+For the first time, fathers can also be offered by services.

-The digital approach to screening will also facilitate screening and reporting in multiple languages.
-Currently screening tools is available in twelve languages, and this will be significantly expanded through funding provided through the Program.
+The digital approach to screening also currently facilitate screening and reporting in twenty-five languages.

 Register your interest

 If you represent a public maternity hospital or maternal, child and family health service and would like to register your interest to take part in the Program, please fill in our Expressions of Interest form below.
 This will scope the size and specific needs of your hospital or health service.
 On receiving your completed form, the team at COPE will be in touch with your nominated representative.